Azure/AzBulkSetBlobTier/README.md

 ## Considerations

+### Listing the files to be moved

 Both of these options require iterating over all the objects in the storage account and calling the API to request that the objects be moved to a different tier.
-The number of files you have will drive how long this process will take and how many transactions you will consume.
-Moreover, the data retrieval costs are based on the amount of data you need to restore.
+The number of files you have and how you name the files in your storage account will drive how long this process will take and how many transactions you will consume.
+If you want to avoid iteration you can update these samples to use the [Azure Storage Blob Inventory](https://docs.microsoft.com/azure/storage/blobs/blob-inventory) feature.

+### Cost of data retrieval

+Data retrieval costs are based on the amount of data you need to restore and the file sizes of that data.
 Consult the [Pricing section](https://docs.microsoft.com/azure/storage/blobs/storage-blob-rehydration?#pricing-and-billing) of the Azure Docs to learn more.

 ## PowerShell Option